chriskrycho/lightning-rs/README.md

-# yassg-btwir
+# Lightning

-Yet Another Static Site Generator (But This One's In Rust)
+Yet another static site generator—but this one's written in Rust.